simonharris/pykmeans/README.md

 # pycluster

-Experiments in Python data clustering algorithms, as research for my MSc project at the University of Essex.
+Experiments in initialisation strategies for the K-means data clustering algorithm, as research for my MSc by Dissertation at the University of Essex.

 ## Structure

  - `initialisations/`: implementations of K-means initialisation algorithms
+ - `datasets/ `: data importers, preprocessors/wranglers and resulting data
  - `metrics/`: implementations and wrappers of algorithms used to measure clustering success
  - `notebooks/`: Jupyter notebooks used to demonstrate clustering using the initialisations
  - `tests/`: unit tests